MRPHarris/SampleQueue/README.md

 23/07/21 \| Fixed a bug wherein attempting blank subtraction on a run that contained no blanks resulted in an error.

-06/09/21 \| Targeted blank subtraction function replaced with a generalised ‘post processing’ function.
+06/09/21 \| Dilution support added.
+Targeted blank subtraction replaced with a generalised ‘post processing’ function.
 The user can now optionally perform blank subtraction as before, along with dilution using a new column in the run sheet (Dilution\_Factor).
 Various parts in the `process_sample_queue()` function have also been made more verbose.
 This adds clutter to the console, but aids in error checking - it should be pretty clear which part in the process caused a failure, if one occurs.

+07/09/21 \| Percent transmission (PCT) .dat ASCII file support added.
+PCT .dat files now export in the same fashion as ABS files, to their own folder in the file type export sub-directory.

 ## Planned revisions